Analysis | An incomparable historic rebuke of a president by his own party

 The outcome overall was unsurprising: No one seriously expected Trump to be convicted by the Senate.
 But few, it’s safe to assume, expected him to come only 10 votes shy of that mark.

-Trump lost his reelection bid to his humiliation, prompting him to repeatedly deny reality and, by extension, to prompt hundreds of his supporters to storm the U.S. Capitol out of the deluded belief that he’d won.
-Now that humiliation is compounded: not only did he lose and not only did he ridiculously claim he hadn’t, but he is now a twice-impeached president whose actions met with unexpected condemnation from his own party — even in a moment when party polarization runs deep enough to ensure that he would be acquitted.
+Trump lost his reelection bid to his humiliation, prompting him to repeatedly deny reality and, by extension, to prompt hundreds of his supporters to storm the U.S. Capitol out of the deluded belief that he had won.
+Now that humiliation is compounded: Not only did he lose and not only did he ridiculously claim he hadn’t, but he is now a twice-impeached president whose actions met with unexpected condemnation from his own party — even in a moment when party polarization runs deep enough to ensure that he would be acquitted.